amankhanal1960/LostAndFound/README.md

 NEXT_PUBLIC_SUPABASE_ANON_KEY=<optional>
 NODE_ENV=development

-Notes: keep `SUPABASE_SERVICE_ROLE_KEY` and DB credentials secret and set them in your production host’s environment settings (Vercel, Render, etc.).
+Notes: keep SUPABASE_SERVICE_ROLE_KEY and DB credentials secret and set them in your production host’s environment settings (Vercel, Render, etc.).

 SUPABASE_SERVICE_ROLE_KEY is powerful — never expose it to client code.
 Store it only in server envs (Vercel/Render/Heroku project settings).

 If you ever accidentally commit secrets, rotate them immediately and remove from Git history.

 For production, set NODE_ENV=production and use DATABASE_POSTGRES_URL + platform env settings.

+This project is open source.
+You are free to use, modify, and distribute it for any purpose, with or without changes, without asking for permission.
+Provided “as is” without warranty of any kind.